LaserDiamond52/Ultimate-Manhunt-Forge/README.md

   - **Notes:**
     - ```<x>``` and ```<z>``` set the x and z game start coordinates.
 The y value is the highest available space
     - ```<false|true>``` argument determines if world spawn should be moved to the specified location

+There is only one command that doesn't require any permission level, but is only available to hunters during a game:
+- ```resetPlayerTracker``` - Resets the 3D Directional player tracker to target the first available speed runner.
+Useful if the tracker gets stuck or bugs out.